 Have you noticed your precious pooch itching more recently?
-Does your friendly feline appear to be suffering from allergies?
+Does your friendly feline or prized pooch appear to be suffering from allergies?
 Confused by the difference?
 Our expert nutritionists have outlined the differences between a pet food allergy and a pet food intolerance to help you understand their needs a little more.

 Is a food allergy and intolerance the same?
 The simple answer is no. A pet food allergy involves the immune system and is usually triggered by a response to a protein.

 A pet food intolerance is an abnormal response to an ingredient but it does not involve the immune system.

 The symptoms of both can be very similar.
 Allergy tests can only detect food reactions which involve the immune system so the only true way to determine an adverse food reaction is by feeding an elimination diet.

 Affecting the skin…

 If your pet is itching, this may be caused by: